02.Cupboards and drawers

 Note: If you rent your home, ask the landlord or agent for permission to install any permanent locks or other devices.
 They shouldn’t refuse reasonable requests, but may require you to uninstall the devices when you leave.

 Many locks and latches are attached with adhesive fasteners rather than screws.
 We found some that didn’t stick on securely, possibly due to the product having been on shelves for some time and the adhesive deteriorating.
 Check the device is firmly attached by pushing and pulling in all directions once attached.
 The flipside is that some aren’t easy to remove, should you decide to do this once the kids have grown up enough; the adhesive pad can be left behind or mark the surface.
 Removable adhesive pads could be a good option, especially in rented homes.

 Cupboard door locks

-Internal catches that are usually installed with screws.
-Angle locks can be used as weither door or drawer locks, depending on the design and location of the cabinet.
-There are several drawer lock designs available, including magnetic handles.
+These are internal catches that are usually installed with screws.
+Angle locks can be used as either door or drawer locks, depending on the design and location of the cabinet.
+There are several drawer lock designs available, including ones with magnetic handles.
 With these, a magnet is fastened to the inside of the drawer and the drawer handle removed; a separate magnetic handle is used, which can be kept out of reach of children.
 Drawer locks can be fiddly to install and may take some getting used to for the adult, but are a secure option.